danielhua23/ai_sprint_shanghai/hackathon_guides/track1-agent/3_benchmark_generated_kernel/README.md

 git status
 ```

-* step2: using git add to pick what you submit
+* step2: using git add to pick your files for our review
+    * agent code
+    * outputs folder like `/hackathon-agent/outputs/reflexion_oneshot_rocm_5.json` including generated kernels whose performance is the best.
+    * performance file, like `out.json_perf_0.json`

 ```bash
 git add files_you_will_submit